-Continuous monitoring of the project is often impossible practically, and might also disrupt the project itself.
+Continuous monitoring of a project is often impossible practically and might also disrupt the project itself.
 Therefore, a germane question is when to allocate inspection points under a given, often fixed, monitoring budget.
-Despite the obvious advantage of such a monitoring procedure, few studies have addressed project management monitoring systematically, alongside providing a practical method to find the optimal time-points for such inspections.
-Possibly, one of the reasons for such a lacuna is that the identification of the optimal inspection policy is a difficult task, as it requires the evaluation of all of the potential project’s scenarios or paths a priori.
+Despite the obvious advantages of such a monitoring procedure, few studies have addressed project management monitoring systematically, alongside providing a practical method to find the optimal time points for such inspections.
+Possibly, one of the reasons for such a gap is that the identification of the optimal inspection policy is a difficult task, as it requires the evaluation of all of the potential project’s scenarios or paths a priori.
 Depending upon the project duration and the allowed number of inspection points, designing an optimal monitoring plan may require the evaluation of thousands of paths’ options, even for small-scale projects.

 The project management literature provides general guidance for determining the control policy, mostly based on practical, non-analytical approaches.
-Ordinarily, the project milestones are defined as the recommended control points, where the output of the phase and its time frame are compared to the desired output.
-Another common practice for projects’ monitoring is to set periodic control points (e.g., weekly or monthly) to monitor the project’s progress.
-To reduce cost and save precious time, while at the same time allowing the project manager enough information, careful planning is required when defining the frequency and timing of these control points.
+Ordinarily, the project milestones are defined as the recommended monitoring points, where the output of a phase and its time frame are compared to the desired output.
+Another common practice in project monitoring is to set periodic monitoring points (e.g., weekly or monthly) to monitor a project’s progress.
+To reduce cost and save precious time while allowing the project manager enough information, careful planning is required when defining the frequency and timing of these monitoring points.
 As we will show in this work, such a periodic monitoring scheme, as well as project milestone monitoring, might be far from optimal when considering the gathered information with respect to the monitoring budget.

-This paper presents a numeric analytical approach for identifying a project’s optimal inspection points by using Information Theory metrics [3] such as entropy reduction and expected mutual information.
+This paper presents a numeric analytical approach for identifying a project’s optimal inspection points by using information theory metrics [2] such as entropy reduction and expected mutual information.
 It aims to measure the information gathered by the outcome of an inspection point about the estimated project duration, which is considered a random variable.
-We follow the convention of project management papers and define these monitoring points as “control points” (henceforth, the terms control point, inspection point, and monitoring point are used interchangeably), although the monitoring is passive (namely, inspection of the ongoing tasks and estimating their completion rate) with no action taken by the project manager to modify the actual time required to accomplish an activity.
-Yet, the new information obtained about the activities’ completion rates usually reduces the uncertainty on the project completion time.
+We follow the terminology of project management papers and often term these monitoring points as “control points” (henceforth, the terms monitoring point, inspection point, and monitoring point are used interchangeably), although in many times the monitoring is passive (namely, inspecting the ongoing tasks and estimating their completion rates) with no action taken by the project manager to modify the actual time required to accomplish an activity.
+However, the new information obtained about the activities’ completion rates usually reduces the uncertainty in the project completion time.

-The proposed methodology is based on a simulation and optimization model using a Monte Carlo procedure, which replicates the project paths with various expected activities’ durations, based on their distributions.
-For small-scale projects, an exhaustive search can be performed over all potential inspection points, and the potential information gain can be calculated for each point exactly, based on the entropy reduction of the project completion time.
-Relying on simulation runs, the control times that statistically provide the highest expected information gain are selected as best candidates for determining the monitoring points.
-We show that the proposed algorithm’s complexity is not significantly affected by the number of activities, and thus can be applied to large projects with hundreds or thousands of activities.
-However, as seen, the complexity is sensitive to the number of required control points and the project’s total duration of.
+The proposed methodology is based on a simulation and optimization model using a Monte Carlo procedure, which replicates the project paths with various expected activities’ durations based on their distributions.
+For small-scale projects, an exhaustive search can be performed over all potential inspection points, and the potential information gain can be calculated for each point exactly based on the entropy reduction of the project completion time.
+Relying on simulation runs, the control times that statistically provide the highest expected information gain are selected as the best candidates for determining the monitoring points.
+We show that the proposed algorithm’s complexity is not significantly affected by the number of activities, and thus the algorithm can be applied to large projects with hundreds or thousands of activities.
+However, the complexity is sensitive to the number of required monitoring points and the project’s total duration as well as the relations between them.